openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 ### "allowVolumeExpansion"

 The parameter `allowVolumeExpansion` enables the expansion of PVs when using Persistent Volume Claims (PVCs).
 You must set the `allowVolumeExpansion` parameter to `true` in the StorageClass to enable the expansion of a volume.
 In order to expand volumes where volume expansion is enabled, edit the size of the PVC.
-See the [Resize documentation](../replicated-pv-mayastor/advanced-operations/resize.md) for more details.
+Refer to the [Resize documentation](../replicated-pv-mayastor/advanced-operations/resize.md) for more details.

 ## Topology Parameters